GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 Once there, select the perimeter that is associated with the environment (eg. `development`).
 Copy the string under Perimeter Name and place it under `YOUR_ACCESS_LEVEL`

 #### Ingress Policies

+You can find your `access_level` info on the `Service Perimeter page` https://console.cloud.google.com/security/service-perimeter?referrer=search&orgonly=true&organizationId=YOUR-ORG-ID

   ```
   ingress_policies = [